Normal Symptoms You May Experience After LASIK Laser Eye Surgery

 Pain and soreness

-During LASIK Laser Eye Surgery, anaesthetic drops are used to numb the eyes.
+During LASIK, anaesthetic drops are used to numb the eyes.
 Sometimes, the effect of the anaesthetic wearing off means that the eyes start to feel a bit uncomfortable a few hours after surgery.
-However, if you are experiencing significant pain and it is concerning you, please call your clinic straight away.

-With any of these symptoms, you, the patient, are the best judge of what you are feeling.
-If something – however small – is concerning you, you should contact your clinic for advice.
-Your vision is far too precious to risk; at London Vision Clinic, we would always rather our patients call us than worry!
+With any of these symptoms, you are the best judge of what you are feeling.
+If something — however small — is concerning you, you should contact your clinic for advice.
+Your vision is far too precious to risk, and although the chances are everything is A-okay, we would always rather our patients call us than worry.